 Four countries, representing the vast majority of national marine jurisdictions in the South Atlantic encompassed by the SAWS, have established marine protected areas which, under different categories, provide for the protection of cetaceans and critical habitats.
-A recent survey indicated that more than 30 MPAs relevant for cetaceans have already been declared in the SAWS, harbouring at least 19 whale and dolphin species.
+A recent survey indicated that more than 30 MPAs relevant for cetaceans have already been taken into account in the SAWS proposal, which harbour at least 19 whale and dolphin species.